The term Boogie Woogie indicates both a dance and musical

 When it comes to motorcycles, we cannot fail to mention Harley Davidson.
 Founded in the early 1900s, its greatest circulation was in the 1940s, both for the production of military transport for the USA to enter the war, and also for civilian vehicles.

 Triumph on the other hand, was of British nationality and manufactured in Coventry, a city that was heavily bombed during the Second World War.
 Later it moved to the United States and enjoyed success thanks to the appearance of various models (such as the Trophy) in films in the 1940s and 1950s.

 The largest American motorcycle manufacturer was, however, Indian.
 Models The Scout and The Chief embodied a desire for revenge and the reconstruction of America in those years.
 Falling from grace in the early 1950s, it left the leadership of American motorcycle production to Harley.

-Films were very popular, but in the 1940s cinematic drive-ins were invented and spread like wildfire: legendary open-air cinemas at an affordable cost to everyone, 25 cents for the projection, and another 25 cents for the car.
-It was a hit: over 4000 drive-in cinemas were assembled in the States in just a few years.
+Films were very popular, but in the 1940s cinematic drive-ins spread like wildfire: legendary open-air cinemas at an affordable cost to everyone, 25 cents for the projection, and another 25 cents for the car.
+It was a hit: between 1947 and 1951 over 4000 drive-in cinemas were assembled in the States in just a few years.

 The 1940s saw a huge amount of inventions and innovations in fashion, science and technology.

 The bikini was invented in the 1940s after the end of the Second World War.
 In 1943 as part of the rationing program, the United States government decreed that swimsuit fabric had to be reduced by 10%, and so in America the classic one-piece swimsuit transformed into a two-piece.
 A few years later designer Luis Réard introduced the first navel-baring swimsuit, christened the bikini.